MansourJouya/DesignPatterns/README.md

 - **Proxy**: Provides a surrogate or placeholder for another object to control access to it.
 This pattern can be used to add functionality like caching, lazy initialization, or access control.
 [Example](https://github.com/MansourJouya/DesignPattern-Proxy)
 - **Bridge**: Decouples an abstraction from its implementation so that the two can vary independently.
 This pattern helps in building scalable and maintainable code by separating the abstraction and its implementation.
 [Example](https://github.com/MansourJouya/DesignPattern-Bridge)
 - **Composite**: Composes objects into tree-like structures to represent part-whole hierarchies.
 This pattern helps treat individual objects and composites uniformly, which is useful for implementing complex tree structures.
 [Example](https://github.com/MansourJouya/DesignPattern-Composite)
-- **Flyweight**: Reduces the number of objects created by sharing instances, especially useful for programs that need to manage a large number of objects.
-This pattern helps conserve memory and improves performance by sharing common data.
-[Example](https://github.com/MansourJouya/DesignPattern-Flyweight)

 ### 3. Behavioral Patterns